GreenElectrodes/greenelectrodes.github.io/_posts/2017-07-30-welcome-to-green-spark-comics.markdown

 ---
 This site will soon host Green Spark Comics.

-Here's a sample of some crappy art:
+In the meantime, here's a sample of some crappy art:

 ![Death to the instant gratification monkey](/images/stopitmonkey.jpg)